Zyan99X/Zyan99X/README.md

 It Security:
 Malware, Penetration testing, Tools.

 Programming:
 Java, C++, Python, Javascript.

+To easy:HTML is not a programming language, CSS & Php also.

+Fixing Stuff like broken Hadware.

 - 🌱 I’m currently learning ...
 OWAS Top 10